aforward/writing/blog/mailgun-on-digital-ocean.md

 Not having to manage an email server is awesome, thank you [Mailgun](https://www.mailgun.com).
 I am currently integrating with [Digital Ocean](https://m.do.co/c/e450543d2a29) and ran into some documentation confusion with DNS records, especially when trying to configure for a subdomain.

-After following [Mailgun’s instructions](https://help.mailgun.com/hc/en-us/articles/202052074-How-do-I-verify-my-domain-) (including the [Digital Ocean guide](https://www.digitalocean.com/community/questions/how-to-set-up-a-host-name-in-digitalocean), [alternate guide](https://code.krister.ee/mailgun-digitalocean/), and [community help](https://www.digitalocean.com/community/questions/failed-to-verify-domain-on-mailgun)) I was able to get it setup.
+After following [Mailgun's instructions](https://help.mailgun.com/hc/en-us/articles/202052074-How-do-I-verify-my-domain-) (including the [Digital Ocean guide](https://www.digitalocean.com/community/questions/how-to-set-up-a-host-name-in-digitalocean), [alternate guide](https://code.krister.ee/mailgun-digitalocean/), and [community help](https://www.digitalocean.com/community/questions/failed-to-verify-domain-on-mailgun)) I was able to get it setup.

 Note that all links to [Digital Ocean](https://m.do.co/c/e450543d2a29) are using my referral link.